Wine magazine

 The dazzling Malvoisie

-Malvoisie is the Valais name for Pinot Gris (also known as Pinot Noir), derived from "Malvasia", the sweet Italian grape
+Malvoisie, Valais Pinot Gris (Pinot Noir), comes from the sweet Italian grape variety Malvasia.

 The best red wines for every taste